 As we drink our Orvals, Michel busies himself in the kitchen and Françoise tells us about her “energising” menu.
 Our mouths start to water in anticipation!

 It is a delicious menu: Crème brûlée with foie gras, Thai soup with scampi, pork fillet and chocolate and Tonka bean mousse.

 The B&B and its food are exceptionally good.

-From the warm welcome to this magnificent home, to the comfortable bedrooms and delicious food and the lovely smiling hosts, we had a marvellous stay with Michel and Françoise.
-I was impressed by their kindness and simple lifestyle (in the best sense of the word)!
+From the warm welcome to this magnificent home, to the comfortable bedrooms and delicious food and the lovely smiling hosts, we had a marvellous stay.
+I was impressed by the kindness and simple lifestyle (in the best sense of the word) of the owners!
 The magnificent spread really felt like a family meal, but now it was time to collect our luggage and to join Richard for the final activity of the day, a visit to the Monon brewery.

 A few kilometres from Hatrival, we stop at the Ambly farmhouse brewery, so typical of the Ardennes.
 Pierre, the master brewer is waiting for us to explain how he brews his beers and the story of Monon, the monk after whom he named his brewery.
 Then we proceed to the beer tasting.
 We sample a delightful collection of characterful beers, accompanied by a platter of local cooked meats and cheeses, what could be better way of ending our stay?

 The Isles Stables (L’écurie des îles)

 Rue Principale 45